Manchester United make contact with Ipswich boss Kieran McKenna - Paper Talk

 THE ATHLETIC

-City Football Group (CFG) and UEFA are in dialogue over a solution which will allow Manchester City and Girona to both compete in the Champions League next season.
+City Football Group (CFG) and UEFA are in dialogue over a solution that will allow Manchester City and Girona to both compete in the Champions League next season.

 THE SUN

-Manchester United forward Marcus Rashford was involved in an angry confrontation with a fan before Manchester United's clash with Newcastle.

-Rashford has taken delivery of a brand new £700,000 Rolls Royce Wraith - a direct replacement for the motor he smashed up in a crash with a gran.
+Marcus Rashford has taken delivery of a brand new £700,000 Rolls Royce Wraith - a direct replacement for the motor he damaged in a crash.

+West Ham striker Michail Antonio has revealed he has been undergoing therapy and admitted he started hating football to the point he prayed that he would get injured to avoid playing.

+Aston Villa appear likely to have to sell off one of their prized assets this summer to ensure they remain in line with profit and sustainability regulations.

 THE GUARDIAN